-If you’re ever in a situation where your friend asks you to go to Oktoberfest with them you should most definitely 100% say “YES”!
+Ohhh Oktoberfest!
+One of the most fun bucket-list “check-offs” I’ve experienced and one of the best things I’ve done in my 20’s!
+If you’re ever in a situation where your friend asks you to go to Oktoberfest with them, you should most definitely 100% say “YES”!

-I ended up going to the closing ceremonies which are held end of Sept and beginning of Oct.
-I had an absolute blast with a big group of friends.
-It was the perfect way to begin my around the world trip.
-To see our experience, check out the video below that my friend Kurt from the blog, A Pint for Two, created from our adventure!
+My trip ended up being during the closing ceremonies which are held at the end of September and beginning of Oct.
+I had an absolute blast with a big group of friends and it was the perfect way to begin my around the world trip.
+To see our experience, check out the video below that my friend Kurt created.

 (5) It’s really hard to get water throughout the day so try and get your fill before you go.
 Sometimes they do bring you water though but you have to payyyy. 🙁